pagkly/Zed/Investopedia3/What Is a Value Chain.md

 ## Understanding Value Chains

-Because of ever-increasing competition for unbeatable prices, exceptional products, and customer loyalty, companies must continually examine the value they create in order to retain their [competitive advantage](https://www.investopedia.com/terms/c/competitive_advantage.asp).
+Because of ever-increasing competition for unbeatable prices, exceptional products, and customer loyalty, companies must continually examine the value they create in order to retain their [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp).
 A value chain can help a company to discern areas of its business that are inefficient, then implement strategies that will optimize its procedures for maximum efficiency and profitability.

-In addition to ensuring that production mechanics are seamless and efficient, it's critical that businesses keep customers feeling confident and secure enough to remain loyal.
-[Value-chain analyses can help](https://www.investopedia.com/ask/answers/061115/what-are-some-advantages-and-disadvantages-value-chain-analysis.asp) with this, too.
+In addition to ensuring that production mechanics are seamless and efficient, it's critical that businesses keep customers feeling confident and secure enough to remain loyal. [[Value-chain analyses can help]](https://www.investopedia.com/ask/answers/061115/what-are-some-advantages-and-disadvantages-value-chain-analysis.asp) with this, too.

 The overarching goal of a value chain is to deliver the most value for the least cost in order to create a competitive advantage.